 Open Pedagogy Workshop Description

-Traditional course assignments are often “disposable” in that students work hard to produce something that will be seen by just their instructor.
+Traditional course assignments are usually “disposable” in that students work to produce a discrete artefact that will be seen by just their instructor.
 It is little surprise then that students struggle to see meaning in these types of assignments, which usually end up in the recycling bin.
-Faculty, on the other hand, take pains to provide formative feedback that we often find has been retrieved and read by only a tiny fraction of their students.
-But what if we ditch the disposable assignment and instead harness our students’ energy, potential, and creativity to have them produce resources for the commons?
-This is the philosophy behind open pedagogy.
-This hands-on workshop will showcase a wide variety of examples of open pedagogy and equip attendees with practical strategies and a suite of supporting resources with which to (re)design their course assignments.
+Faculty, on the other hand, take pains to provide meaningful, formative feedback that we often find has been retrieved and read by only a tiny fraction of our students.
+So what if we ditch the disposable assignment and instead harness our students’ energy, potential, and creativity to have them produce resources for the commons?
+This is the philosophy behind OER-enabled pedagogy.
+This hands-on workshop will equip participants with practical strategies and a suite of supporting resources with which to (re)design their course assignments.
 During this workshop participants will work collaboratively to generate and provide feedback on one another’s draft projects, which will themselves be shared as a public resource.

 Dr. Rajiv Jhangiani is the University Teaching Fellow in Open Studies and a Psychology Professor at Kwantlen Polytechnic University in Vancouver, BC, where he conducts research in open education and the scholarship of teaching and learning.
 A recipient of the Robert E. Knox Master Teacher Award from the University of British Columbia and the Dean of Arts Teaching Excellence award at KPU, Dr. Jhangiani serves as the Senior Open Education Advocacy and Research Fellow with BCcampus, an Associate Editor of Psychology Learning and Teaching, and a faculty workshop facilitator with the Open Textbook Network.
 Dr. Jhangiani’s most recent book is titled Open: The Philosophy and Practices that are Revolutionizing Education and Science (2017, Ubiquity Press).
 You can find him online at @thatpsychprof or thatpsychprof.com